Stitches or Sutures: Wound Closure Today and in History

 In experiments with pig intestines, the researchers have found that their new glue solidifies into an elastic material.
 This material significantly increases the resistance to pressure in the intestine compared to the results of other types of laser treatment.

 Other researchers are developing new adhesives or glues for surgical use.
 A suitable glue must stay effective when wet and remain in place in a body part that expands and relaxes, such as the intestine.

 Wound Closure Today and in the Future

 The simple technique of sewing skin sections together has helped heal wounds for thousands of years.
 Today improved suturing materials and techniques offer a better outcome than people in the past experienced, with less scarring.
-Even better techniques that produce more satisfactory results—such as laser tissue welding—may soon be common.
-The simple stitch has served us well over time, though, and probably will continue to do so, although perhaps in a modified form.
+Even better techniques that produce more satisfactory results—such as laser tissue welding—may one day be common.
+The simple stitch has served us well over time, though, and probably will continue to do so, though perhaps in a modified form.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 What can be done with wounds on the bottom of your feet?